adjust/corona_sdk/README.md

 - Standard deeplinking is when a user already has your app installed.
 - Deferred deeplinking is when a user does not have your app installed.

-**Note**: At this moment, due to Corona framework limitations, standard deeplinking is currently fully supported **only on Android platform**.
-Deferred deeplinking works well on both, iOS and Android platforms.
+**Note**: At this moment, due to Corona framework limitations, standard deeplinking is currently fully supported **only on the Android platform**.
+Deferred deeplinking works well on both the iOS and Android platforms.

 ### <a id="deeplinking-standard"></a>Standard deeplinking

-Standard deeplinking is a platform-specific feature and in order to support it you need to add some additional settings to your app.
-If your user already has the app installed and hits the tracker URL with deeplink information in it, your application will be opened and the content of the deep link will be sent to your app so that you can parse it and decide what to do next.
+Standard deeplinking is a platform-specific feature and, in order to support it, you need to add some additional settings to your app.
+If your user already has the app installed and hits a tracker URL with deeplink information in it, your application will be opened and the content of the deep link will be sent to your app so that you can parse it and decide what to do next.

-**Note for iOS**: With the introduction of iOS 9, Apple has changed the way deeplinking is handled in the app.
+**Note for iOS**: With the introduction of iOS 9, Apple has changed the way deeplinking is handled in apps.
 Depending on which deeplinking scenario you want to use for your app (or if you want to use them both to support a wide range of devices), you need to set up your app to handle one or both of the following scenarios.

-Like mentioned above, standard deeplinking is currently not supported due to Corona platform limitations, but never the less, setting it up in your Xcode project like described in chapters below is still needed for deferred deep linking.
+Like mentioned above, standard deeplinking is currently not supported due to Corona platform limitations, but, nevertheless, setting it up in your Xcode project as described in the chapters below is still required for deferred deep linking.

 ### <a id="deeplinking-ios-old"></a>Deeplinking on iOS 8 and earlier

 To support deeplink handling in your app for iOS 8 and earlier versions, you need to set a `Custom URL Scheme` setting for your iOS app.
 In order to do this, please follow our [official iOS SDK README instructions][deeplinking-ios8-lower].
-There is **no need** to override methods inside of `AppDelegate.m` (in Corona case - `AppCoronaDelegate.mm`), just follow up Xcode project setting part of instructions.
+There is **no need** to override methods inside of `AppDelegate.m` (in Corona's case: `AppCoronaDelegate.mm`), just follow the Xcode project setting part of the instructions.

 ### <a id="deeplinking-ios-new"></a>Deeplinking on iOS 9 and later

-Starting from **iOS 9**, Apple has introduced suppressed support for the old style deeplinking with custom URL schemes, as described above, in favor of `universal links`.
+Starting from **iOS 9**, Apple introduced suppressed support for the old style deeplinking with custom URL schemes, as described above, in favor of `universal links`.
 If you want to support deeplinking in your app for iOS 9 and higher, you need to add support for universal link handling.
 In order to do this, please follow our [official iOS SDK README instructions][deeplinking-ios9-higher].
-There is **no need** to override methods inside of `AppDelegate.m` (in Corona case - `AppCoronaDelegate.mm`), just follow up Xcode project setting part of instructions.
+There is **no need** to override methods inside of `AppDelegate.m` (in Corona's case: `AppCoronaDelegate.mm`), just follow the Xcode project setting part of the instructions.

 ### <a id="deeplinking-android"></a>Deeplinking on Android

-In order to support deeplinking on your Android app, you need to add support for handling the custom URL scheme that you want to use to open your Android app.
+In order to support deeplinking in your Android app, you need to add support for handling the custom URL scheme that you want to use to open your Android app.
 In order to do this, please follow our [official Android SDK README instructions][deeplinking-android].

 In order to obtain information about the link that caused your app to open, you need to add some additional code to your `main.lua` file: